William Harding Wilson

 Shot in the head and killed as he was about to enter a shop while on duty in plain clothes.

 William Wilson was born at Ballycumber in 1864 and joined the RIC in 1882.
 While many senior policemen of the time joined the force as cadets, Wilson was a rank-and-file officer who was promoted to District Inspector in 1910.
-In 1917, his son Eccles Wilson was severely wounded while serving the Royal Irish Regiment on the Western Front.
+In 1917, his son Eccles Wilson was severely wounded while serving with the Royal Irish Regiment on the Western Front.

 Wilson represented the RIC at Hunt’s inquest and temporarily took charge of the Thurles district.